netmod-wg/schedule-yang/draft-ma-opsawg-schedule-yang.md

-   This document defines a common schedule YANG module which is designed to be applicable for scheduling information such as event, policy, services or resources based on date and time.
+   This document defines a common schedule YANG module which is designed to be applicable for scheduling information such as event, policy, services, or resources based on date and time.

 --- middle